Witches in 'Churails' challenge male dominance in Pakistan | DW | 04.12.2020

-Zubaida is one of the characters of the online series Churails, or witches in Urdu, produced in Pakistan's commercial hub, Karachi.
-In most South Asian cultures, the word churail or churel is used to signify a witch who performs black magic to harm other people.
+Zubaida is one of the characters of the online series Churails, or "witches" in Urdu, produced in Pakistan's commercial hub, Karachi.
+Across South Asia, the word "churail" or "churel" is used to signify a witch who performs black magic to harm other people.
 Even today, many innocent women accused of being witches are hunted and killed in the rural areas of Bangladesh, India and Pakistan.

-The television series turns the concept of churail around and depicts powerful female characters who challenge double standards that exist in Pakistan, especially regarding women.
-The twelve-episode online show has been produced for the Indian on-demand streaming website, Zee5.
+The television series turns the concept around and depicts powerful female characters who challenge double standards that exist in Pakistan, especially regarding women.
+The 12-episode online series was produced for the Indian on-demand streaming website Zee5.

 In most Pakistani dramas, which are quiet popular in South Asia, women are generally portrayed as helpless, weak and sensitive.
 Negative female characters are often shown as conniving and manipulative.
 The storyline usually revolves around familial relationships and often, women who are friends or even sisters are shown fighting to be with the same man.
 In the end, women who are principled, modest and the forgiving get the 'prize.'